To update or change your Director of Record information, please fill out the Director of Record online form.

 Training by Nebraska Department of Education (NDE) staff on the Environment Rating Scales is designed for early childhood educators working in Nebraska and is for the purpose of quality program improvement of Nebraska early childhood programs.

-The ERS Self Assessment Form can be used by directors and teachers to internally identify strengths and focus on changes the program plans to make.
-Access to the ERS Self Assessment form.
+The FCCERS-3 Self Assessment Form can be used by family child care providers to internally identify strengths and focus on changes the program plans to make.
+Access the FCCERS-3 Self Assessment form.

 The Nebraska Department of Health and Human Services can help with the cost of child care via Child Care Subsidy.
 Child Care Subsidy provides benefits to providers and parents alike, providing assistance to families who are working hard to support themselves and serving as a reliable source of income for providers.